applejaxx/QualityAssessmentTools/README.md

 #### Overview
 The main goal of this extensions is to provide [BlueJ](https://bluej.org/) users the ability to check their code with code quality assessment tools.
 At the current stage QualityAssessmentTools extension provides Checkstyle that helps users of BlueJ write Java code that complies to a coding standards.
+This project is a continuation of [Checkstyle4BlueJ extension](https://github.com/MetroCS/checkstyle4bluej).

 #### Requirements
 [BlueJ](https://bluej.org/) 4.1.X running on JDK 8 or higher.